What is Six Sigma?

 6. Pareto Chart

 Pareto Chart is a graphic representation that visualizes what part of the process influences output the most.
 You first have to figure out components of the process along with how to measure them to create such a chart.
 It allows Six Sigma teams to identify the largest issues facing the process by displaying differences between groups of data.

 It is considered as the most important tool of Six Sigma as it helps the team identify 20% of resources that causes 80% of problems in their processes.
 In short, it will give you a clear idea, that which component requires your immediate attention.

 Full form of FMEA is Failure Modes and Effects Analysis (FMEA).
 Developed in the 1950s, FMEA helps business in identifying and eliminating weak points by reviewing the causes and effects of components, assemblies, and subsystems.
 It helps Six Sigma Practitioners to detect and fix problems before it occurs, resulting in improvement of quality of their processes, services, and products.

 Kaizen means continuous improvement.
 It is a practice that continuously involves observing, identifying, and implementing incremental improvement in your manufacturing process by involving all employees and managers and encouraging them in the process of manufacturing improvements.

-This has been a Guide to Six Sigma Tools.
-Here we have discussed the 10 powerful tools of Six Sigma for address control and problem-solving.
+This is a guide to Six Sigma Tools.
+Here we discuss the 10 powerful tools of Six Sigma for address control and problem-solving.
 You may also look at the following article to learn more –